IPickedAName/CSE389_CODE/README.md

 # CSE389_CODE
-code for the website
+Code for the website /n
-Group project consisting of Brian, Reyad , Dory, Juriasi Part of a CSE 389 course final project requiring a proposal website(flesh-out optional) of any application we wished to create.
+Group project consisting of Brian, Reyad , Dory, Juriasi /n Part of a CSE 389 course final project requiring a proposal website(flesh-out optional) of any application we wished to create.
 If you have any questions, feel free to ask.
 Below are the to-do lists as of 11/26/2021.
 I'm still figuring out git but I hope its clear so far.